 What is Technical English?

-Last spring, I posted some general explanations to 'What is Business English' on Instagram.
-Today it's all about TECHNICAL ENGLISH.
+Back in 2021, I posted some general explanations to 'What is Business English' on Instagram.
+Today, it's all about TECHNICAL ENGLISH.
 What is it, and why is it?

 What IS Technical English?